 4. How to leave from Cabo de la Vela, La Guajira

-If your plan was only to get to Cabo de la Vela – Without going to Punta Gallinas -, you have to go back to the civilization by yourself.
-No worry, it’s not complicated.
+If your plan was only to get to Cabo de la Vela – Without visiting Punta Gallinas -, you have to go back to the civilization on your own.
+No worry, it’s simple.

 Many jeeps bring workers every day to Uribia.
 You need to wake up around 5 am and take one of them.
 You can ask your host to help you, or you can wait on the roadside.